billjuv/EC_Fan_ESPHome/README.md

 - 3d print files for the box
 - Links to parts
 - Example NodeRed flow information
+ ### As of 11/25 still need ESPHome 12-2024 or older and the 'arduino' framework to work

 <img src=Attachments/IMG_1472.jpg width="50%"/>

 <img src=Attachments/IMG_1470.jpg width="50%"/>